jcorbin/proxmox-mutex/README.md

     all involved VMs (101 and 102 in our example here)

-After this point, now you can simply start each VM, and it will first shutdown any confliciting siblings.
+After this point, now you can simply start each VM, and it will first shutdown any conflicting siblings.
 So the `qm shutdown 102 && qm start 101` above can just be `qm start 101`.

 # TODO